Cover blog imagine for three pen and ink exercises that help improve technique

 Watch the companion video.

-Exercise 02 – Form
+Exercise 02 – Building form and volume

-For this practice, the same principles of mark-making apply except now our strokes follow a form.
 The objective of this exercise is to create the illusion of volume using different mark-making techniques on shapes:

 • squares